This page was updated on 13 September 2022. To view changes, please see page updates

 - speaking to a child about graphic sexual matters

-- using technology to send messages with obscene or sexual content or images to a child (this can include ‘sexting’)
+- using online platforms to send messages with obscene or sexual content or images to a child (this can include ‘sexting’, chat rooms and live stream videos)

 - persistent, unwanted intrusion of a child’s personal space that increases the child’s vulnerability to sexual abuse

-- showing pornographic material including films, magazines, photographs or internet websites to a child
+- showing pornographic material including films, magazines, photographs or internet websites and smart phones to a child

 - using the internet or social media technologies to lure a child for sexual purposes